 History of The 2017 Sacagawea Dollar

-The 2017 Sacagawea Dollar belongs to the Native American Dollar series, which began in 2009 following the Native American $1 Coin Act signed in 2007.
+The 2017 Sacagawea Dollar is part of the Native American Dollar series, which launched in 2009 under the Native American $1 Coin Act signed into law in 2007.
+That legislation required annually changing reverse designs celebrating contributions of Native American tribes and individuals to U.S. history.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)